Ghostly Trio: Actors

-Joe Nipote voiced Stretch, Joe Alaskey voiced Stinkie, and Brad Garrett voiced Fatso in the 1995 movie, Casper and its television series, The Spooktacular New Adventures of Casper, with Garrett being switched out with Jess Harnell in seasons 3 and 4.
+Joe Nipote voiced Stretch, Joe Alaskey voiced Stinkie, and Brad Garrett voiced Fatso in the 1995 film Casper and its television series The Spooktacular New Adventures of Casper, with Garrett being switched out with Jess Harnell in seasons 3 and 4.

 Jim Ward voiced Stretch, Bill Farmer voiced Stinkie and Jess Harnell voiced Fatso in Casper: A Spirited Beginning and Casper Meets Wendy.

 Scott McNeil voiced Stretch, Terry Klassen voiced Stinkie and Graeme Kingston voiced Fatso in Casper's Haunted Christmas.

-Dan Castellaneta voiced Stretch, John DiMaggio voiced Stinkie and Billy West voiced Fatso in the 2006 TV-movie, Casper's Scare School, however, for the television show, Fatso is voiced by Joe Sheridan and Stinkie and Stretch are voiced by Matthew Géczy.
+Dan Castellaneta voiced Stretch, John DiMaggio voiced Stinkie and Billy West voiced Fatso in the 2006 TV-film, Casper's Scare School, but for the television show, Fatso is voiced by Joe Sheridan and Stinkie and Stretch are voiced by Matthew Géczy.

 In Casper Meets Wendy, the Ghostly Trio possess three human men (for hours) at a dance party and end up flirting with the three witches, Wendy's aunts.
 Michael McDonald played Spike (Human Stretch), Travis McKenna played Phil (Human Fatso) and Patrick Richwood played Vince (Human Stinkie).